Kashmiri cuisine: Eid-ul-Adha

+Other festivals
-Urs of Hazrat Sheikh Dawood

-Only vegetarian food is supplied to devotees.
+For the Urs of Hazrat Sheikh Dawood, only vegetarian food is supplied to devotees.
 Majority of people in Batmaloo and adjoining areas turn vegetarian and do not eat meat or chicken.
 They widely consume dried turnips (gogji aare) because it is believed, during Dawood's time, sundried turnips helped Kashmir survive a famine.

-Urs of Khwaja Masood Wali

-The people of Pampore cook dried vegetables, eggs, cheese and other food stuff except meat and invite their relatives, friends on lunch or dinner to keep the tradition of the saint alive.

-Urs of Dastageer Sahab

-In Khanyar and Sarai Bala areas of Srinagar, the devotees are seen outside the shrines where local and non-local business establishments install their carts and are seen selling the Kashmiri traditional food stuff.
-Pious men sing hearty hymns over offerings of dates and sweets.

-Urs of Raeshmol Saheb

-People in Anantnag district in southern Kashmir quit eating meat as a mark of respect for the 16th century mystic.
+For the Urs of Raeshmol Saheb, people in Anantnag district in southern Kashmir quit eating meat as a mark of respect for the 16th century mystic.
 Rarely is a butcher shop open during these seven days.
 For three-and-a-half days each before and after the saint's Urs, people eat radish braised in tamarind.

-Herath

-For Kashmiri Pandits, the prasad offering at Shivratri puja is a charger piled high with rice, cooked lamb and fish, and a luscious raw fish in its entirety atop the pile.

-Har Navum

-On the 9th day of the month of ashad, Pandits in Kashmir offer the deity Sharika yellow rice cooked with turmeric, a little oil and salt along with tsarvan (goat's liver).

-Navreh

 The festival of Navreh, the Kashmiri New Year, is incomplete without nadur.
-A celebration often confused with the Nowruz of the Persians and Persianate cultures, Navreh is the welcoming of spring in the Northern hemisphere, and its date fluctuate, but always around to the March equinox.

 Diaspora and fusion cuisines

-Tibetan exiles in Kashmir, including members of Tibet's small Muslim population live in Srinagar, mainly in a small area near the 18th-century Hari Parbat fort.
+Tibetan exiles in Kashmir, including members of Tibet's small Muslim population, live in Srinagar, mainly in a small area near the 18th-century Hari Parbat fort.
 Popular momo (beef dumplings) shops and Tibetan restaurants are run by their children.
 Tibetan options include Cantonese chicken and kumloo wonton, fried pasta stuffed with minced mushrooms.

 Kashmiri Sikh cuisine has a bit of influence from Punjab with onions and tomatoes, but the flavouring goes the Kashmiri way with elements such as badyaan (saunf).
 A large number of Indian tourists depend entirely on Vaishno Dhabas, the Valley's generic non-A/C restaurants that serve all-vegetarian North Indian fare.